More often than not, the main question on a new language learner’s mind is, “What’s the best way to learn a language?”

 Discovering new foods is one of the most fun aspects of learning any new language!
 You may discover some new favorite foods or recipes, and you will be able to practice your vocabulary and speaking skills.

-It’s a delicious, win-win learning strategy.
+It’s a delicious, win-win learning strategy!

 – 5 Ridiculously Easy Ways to Learn a Foreign Language by Cher Hale

-19. Use Your Intution
+19. Use Your Intuition

 Learning a new language naturally requires logic and analysis, but many language learners make the mistake of neglecting their intuition.